mui/mui-x/docs/src/pages/components/data-grid/export/export.md

 #### Exported rows

-By default, if some rows are selected, the CSV export will only contain those rows.
+By default, if some rows are selected, the `DataGrid` exports only those.
 If there's no selection, it exports all rows (filtered rows, if any filters are active), including the collapsed ones.

 Set the `getRowsToExport` to manually pick the rows to include in the CSV export.